OpenFabrics/sunfish_docs/Sunfish Doc.md

 ### 5.2.2.
 Sunfish Architecture for Fabric Attached Memory

-This section defines the policies and requirements the Sunfish Architecture imposes on Clients and Agents when interpreting or creating Redfish models of Fabric Attached Memory (FAM) managed via the Sunfish Architecture.
+This section defines the policies and requirements the Sunfish Architecture imposes on Clients and agents when interpreting or creating Redfish models of Fabric Attached Memory (FAM) managed via the Sunfish Architecture.

 ### 5.2.3.
 Important taxonomy used herein, within the context of discussions around FAM